-4.4.
-Limitations of LPBF/Powder Bed Compared to DLD
+LPBF/Powder 3.6.
+Limitations of Bed Compared to DLD

 Powder bed methods are constrained to the build chamber.
-However, in DLD, the process can be designed so that the part size can vary freely.
-The deposition rate of LPBF is lower than that of

-DLD; nevertheless, it is noteworthy that in new LPBF machines, the total deposition rate has increased with the increase in the number of lasers.
-For instance, there are simultaneously 12 active lasers in some new LPBF machines [35, 47, 48, 73].
+However, in DLD, the process can be designed to allow the part size to vary freely.
+The deposition rate of LPBF is lower than that of DLD; nevertheless, it is noteworthy that in new LPBF machines, the total deposition rate has increased with the increase in the number of lasers.
+For instance, some new LPBF machines have 12 active lasers simultaneously [35, 47, 48, 73].
 The LPBF process is more sensitive to the size of the powder.
 If the powder particles are large, the accuracy is challenged.
-If the powder is fine, the tendency to agglomeration increases and the flowability faces difficulty [47].
+If the powder is fine, the tendency to agglomerate increases, and the flowability faces difficulty [47].

-5. Monitoring
+3.7.
+Monitoring

-In past years, monitoring has been seriously discussed to find the onset of the defects in the serial production of the parts.
+In past years, monitoring has been seriously discussed to find the onset of defects in the serial production of the parts.
 In additive manufacturing processes, the stability and repeatability of the procedure are challenges.
-Some devices and software were designed to detect anomalies during the process quickly.
-The conventional tools to help the monitoring and detection of the distorted part are as follows [35, 64, 72, 74-79].
+Some devices and software were designed to quickly detect anomalies during the process.
+The conventional tools for monitoring and detecting distorted parts are as follows [35, 64, 72, 74-79].

 - Infrared (IR) imaging

 - Ultraviolet (UV) imaging

 - X-ray imaging

 - Charge-coupled device (CCD) video imaging

 - Photodiode

 - Pyrometer

 - Ultrasonic wave generator

-- Complementary metal oxide semiconductor (CMOS) camera
+Complementary metal oxide semiconductor (CMOS) camera

-5.1.
+3.8.
 Powder Bed Fusion Process Monitoring

 In the PBF, the melt pool, the layer of the powder bed, the manufactured slice, and the underscanning tracks can be evaluated.
 Another important issue in powder bed monitoring is the spattering of the powder or melt.
-Since 2011, galvanic scanners have helped monitor the powder bed.
+Since 2011, galvanic scanners have been used to monitor the powder bed.
 The detection is based on measuring two angles and the wavelength differences resulting from the instant temperature.
-The detection normally faces displacement problems, which can be solved using two-dimensional sensors [75, 79-85].
+The detection process typically encounters displacement issues, which can be addressed using two-dimensional sensors [75, 79-85].
 Currently, most new monitoring systems are based on non-contact systems consisting of optical, thermal, and acoustic detectors.
-The mentioned devices and the rained computers powerfully detect the anomalies [64, 77].
+The mentioned devices and the trained computers powerfully detect the anomalies [64, 77].

-5.2.
+3.9.
 Monitoring of Flow-Based Processes

-The DLD process monitoring can be carried out in every step of powder delivery, melt pool, and layering.
+The DLD process monitoring can be carried out at every step, including powder delivery, melt pool, and layering.